jamescaldwell/LelandBackup/README.md

 This REST api service is designed to handle CRUD calls using node.js, express, and sqlite.

 ## How to Run
-- Create database **library** and use the *connection/database.sql* script to add the tables
-- Launch a command line/terminal and type:
+Launch a command line/terminal and type:
 - npm install
 - node index.js